dbugpro/DB0/README.md

 ## Troubleshooting Vercel Deployments

+- **App says "Unable to connect to processing core"**:
+  - This means your API Key is missing or invalid.
+  - Go to your Vercel Project Settings -> Environment Variables.
+  - Ensure `API_KEY` is set correctly.
+  - **Important**: After changing variables, you must go to the **Deployments** tab and **Redeploy** the latest commit for changes to take effect.

 - **White Screen on Load**:
-  - Ensure you added the `API_KEY` in the Environment Variables settings.
-  - Redeploy (go to Deployments -> Redeploy) if you added the key *after* the initial build failed.
+  - If you see a blank screen, ensure you have removed any `importmap` scripts from `index.html` (this codebase handles that for you).
+  - Check the browser console (F12) for errors.

-- **Process is not defined**:
+- **"process is not defined" error**:
-  - This project includes a polyfill in `index.html` and configuration in `vite.config.ts` to handle this.
-Ensure `vite.config.ts` is present in the root.
+  - This project includes a polyfill in `index.html` to handle this automatically.